chienhow29/P2_2/README.md

 # P2

-this is p2 group,welcome to our class
+this is p2 practical class
+this is readme file